NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 #### Bluetooth issues
 For Monterey and older, if you followed the guide, It should work Out Of The Box, but if you installed Ventura+ you have to do some trouble shooting.
-For Sonoma and Ventura, go into your `NVRAM>7C436110-AB2A-4BBB-A880-FE41995C9F82` section on your `.plist` file and add this:
+Go into your `NVRAM>7C436110-AB2A-4BBB-A880-FE41995C9F82` section on your `.plist` file and add this under the corrispondent `Add` and `Delete` sections:

 | Key        |  Type           |  Value             |
 | --------    | ----------------- | ----------------- |
 | bluetoothInternalControllerInfo | Data | 00000000 00000000 00000000 0000 |
 | bluetoothExternalDongleFailed | Data | 00 |

-If it still doesn't work, add `-btlfxnvramcheck` in your boot-args
+For Sonoma and older, if adding the NVMRAM values does not work, you can try adding `-btlfxnvramcheck` in your boot-args.

-For Sequoia+ add the same `NVRAM` values as for Venura and Sonoma excpet for the boot-arg and the add `-btlfxallowanyaddr` `-btlfxboardid` in your boot-args.
+For Sequoia and newer, if adding the NVMRAM values does not work, you can try adding `-btlfxallowanyaddr` `-btlfxboardid` in your boot-args.

-Now your bluetooth should work properly
+Now your bluetooth should work properly.

 #### Crashing apps issue
 Install [AMDHelper](https://github.com/alvindimas05/AMDHelper) and enable the patches that you need for the apps that don't work.